Red Parlor Records

-Red Parlor Records (Red Parlor Entertainment Group) is an independent record label, founded in 2005 by Steven Goff and Jerry Krenach.
-Red Parlor is based in Norwalk, Connecticut and distributes its releases through Entertainment One in the US, Proper Music Distribution in the UK, and digital downloads worldwide through The Orchard/Sony Music.
+Red Parlor Records (Red Parlor Entertainment Group) is an American independent record label, founded in 2005 by Steven Goff and Jerry Krenach.
+Red Parlor is based in Norwalk, Connecticut, and distributes its releases through Entertainment One in the US, Proper Music Distribution in the UK, and digital downloads worldwide through The Orchard/Sony Music.
 The label's focus is roots, rock, and blues genres.
 Red Parlor is known for records by Chris Whitley, David Olney, and Ezra Furman and the Harpoons.